nogibjj/tinayiluo_Rust_CLI_Binary_With_SQLite/README.md

 ### Video Demo: showing a clear, concise walkthrough and demonstration of the CLI binary.

-1. open codespaces

-2. wait for codespaces to be built
+- open codespaces and wait for codespaces to be built

-3. build: cargo build for dependencies installation
+- build: `cargo build` for dependencies installation

-4. extract: make extract
+- extract: make extract

-5. transform and load: make transform_load
+- transform and load: make transform_load

-6. query sample: you can use make create, make read, make update, or make delete to see sample CRUD Operations
+- query sample: you can use make create, make read, make update, or make delete to see sample CRUD Operations

-7. query your own: cargo run query <insert own query here>
+- query your own: cargo run query <insert own query here>

-8. You can find my successful CRUD operations [here](./query_log.md)
+- You can find my successful CRUD operations [here](./query_log.md)

-9. You can find and download the uploaded artifact by going to actions and clicking on the latest workflow run.
+- You can find and download the uploaded artifact by going to actions and clicking on the latest workflow run.

 ### Make Format, Test, Lint, All Approval Image